-In 2002, Yorbeau entered into an agreement with Explorers Alliance Corporation ("Explorers"), pursuant to which Yorbeau acquired from Explorers an 80% interest in 149 staked mining claims in consideration of the issuance of 350,000 Class A common shares.
+in consideration of the issuance of 350,000 Class A common shares.
 In 2005, Yorbeau abandoned 12 of these claims.
 The Company also has the option to acquire, at any time, the remaining 20% interest held by Explorers in consideration of either a cash payment of \$500,000 or the issuance of 1,800,000 additional Class A common shares, as determined by Explorers.
-Yorbeau also owns a 100% interest in 120 staked claims located in Beschefer Township.
+Yorbeau also owns a 100% interest in 120 staked claims located in the Beschefer Township.
 The 257 staked claims which form the Beschefer property were converted in July 2012 into an aggregate of 115 map designated claims.
 Yorbeau acquired 13 additional claims in 2020, which brings the total to 128.
 Yorbeau owns a 100% interest in 63 of these claims and an 80% interest in the remaining 65 claims.